 What methods of payment can I use?

-You will be able use our online payment system or you can also pay through your financial institution, by cheque, or in person at a Service BC centre.
+You can pay online through eTaxBC, through your financial institution, by cheque, or in person at a Service BC centre.

-What happens if I don’t pay all or part of what I owe?
+What happens if I do not pay all or part of what I owe?

-What happens if I pay the speculation and vacancy tax, then find out later I’m exempt?
+What happens if I pay, then find out later I’m exempt?
 Can I get a refund?

 Do I need to contact the Ministry of Finance?